DrewsClues/Week_8_Eye_Project/README.md

 MITxPro This project was a required component of the MITxPro Full Stack Developer Course

 <h1>Description</h1>
-This program displays a World Map which automatically centers on Boston.
-The program then tracks a bus on Boston's Route 1.
-The location of the bus is displayed via a marker and is then updated every 15 seconds.
+This program utilizes HTML, CSS, and Javascript to create two eyes onscreen which then follow the User's mouse movements around the screen with its pupils.

 <h1>How to Run</h1>
 To run this program download the files and place in a folder together.
 Then drag and drop the index.html file to a browser.
-Click on the "Update Bus Route 1" button to begin tracking the bus.
+The eyes should appear and begin tracking the movements of the User's mouse immediately.

 <h1>Roadmap of Future Improvements</h1>

-1. Track all buses on Route 1 simultaneously.
+1. In future I would like to create a button that randomizes the shapes and colors of the eyes.
-2. Create a different marker for each bus on route 1.
+2. Create a feature that adds more eyes to the screen in a grid.

 <h1>Licensing</h1>